 Other topicals use different ingredients.
 For example, capsaicin, which comes from chili peppers, works by blocking pain messages between nerves.
 Salicylates are another type, which are related to aspirin and can help reduce pain.
 By understanding the key ingredients in your topical, you can better choose one that aligns with the type of relief you’re looking for.

-Topical vs. Oral Relief: What’s the Difference?
+Creams vs. Pills for Arthritis: What’s the Difference?

 The biggest difference between a topical analgesic and an oral pain reliever is how they affect your body.
 When you swallow a pill, it’s absorbed into your bloodstream and circulates everywhere, which is known as a systemic effect.
 While effective, this can sometimes lead to side effects in other parts of your body, like your stomach.